crystal-vm/crystal-reader/test/README.md

     ruby test/test_class.rb -n test_class_ops_parse

 Notice tough the "_parse" at the end, while you will find no such function.
-The Magic (explained below) renerates three functions per case.
-Your options are "_parse" , "_transform" , or if it's really bad, "_ast" (this should really work when the previous two work)
+The Magic (explained below) generates three functions per case.
+Your options are "_parse" , "_transform" , or if it's really bad, "_ast"
+(this should really work when the previous two work)

 ### Directories